gatechain/gatechain-docs/en/gatechain-wallet.md

 - 10 ）This transaction will be moved to its bound Retrieval Account account.
 <br/>![](./images/vault9.png)</br>

->Note 1.
-Note 1.
-Vault Account  starts with “vault”.
-Transaction initiated from address with prefix “vault” can be revoked within a  certain period of time.
-Attention: transaction can only be deemed as success when it is not revoked after the revocable delay period.
+>1.
+Vault Account starts with" vault".
+Transactions from address starting with “vault” is revocable.
+>2.
+Transaction ID from Vault Account starts with" REVOCABLEPAY-" .
+Transaction with this prefix is revocable.
 >
->Note 2.
-Transaction ID from Vault Account  starts with REVOCABLEPAY --.
-When receiving  transaction with this prefix, attention  will be paid that the transaction can only be deemed as success when it is not revoked after revocable delay period.
+>**This type of transfer transaction is only being successfully received if it has not been withdrawn after the withdrawal period.**
 ---
 ## 5. Advanced Features
 >This part involves  operations on account.
 Please use it with caution. mis-operations may lead to asset loss.